SF Symbols Changes in iOS 14.2

 Adaptivity

-The screenshots in this article were taken from v7.5.
+The screenshots in this article were taken from Adaptivity v7.5.
 The app has some features which can make it more useful than SF Symbols for browsing the symbols:

 • runs on your phone, iPad and Mac